 If you’ve got skills in this area, why not advertise your services and help your fellow student or nearby working professional out?
 Offer your skills on the college bulletin board or advertise your services on a site like Fiverr.

 Pay: $20+ per hour depending on what you charge

 A Micro Freelancer is someone who freelances small jobs for clients.
 Work as a Micro Freelancer includes social media posts, writing jobs, web design, maintenance work and more.

 The cool thing about this side hustle is that you decide what types of work you do and what you charge.
 Make a list of your skills, then advertise them on Fiverr and other similar sites.

 18. Website Designer

 You can get their website up and running for them.
 Web designers also develop apps.
-Note that both of these jobs take knowledge of web design and graphic design as well.
+Note that both jobs also take knowledge of web design and graphic design.

 Pay: $11 to $44 per hour